andikleen/pmu-tools/README.md

 computing higher level metrics derived from multiple events.
 * A library to resolve named intel events (like INST_RETIRED.ANY) to perf_event_attr ([jevents](http://halobates.de/jevents.html))
-* A library for self profiling with Linux since Linux 3.3.
+jevents also supports self profiling with Linux since Linux 3.3.
 Self profiling is a program monitoring its own execution, either for controlled benchmarking or to optimize itself.
 For self-profiling on older kernels you can use